syncfusion-content/fileformat-docs/File-Formats/PDF/Split-Documents.md

 ## Split a range of pages into a separate PDF document

-The Syncfusion .NET PDF library allows to split a certain range of pages into a separate PDF document using  [SplitByRanges](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html#Syncfusion_Pdf_Parsing_PdfLoadedDocument_SplitByRanges_System_String_System_Int32_0__0___) method of [PdfLoadedDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html) class.
+The Syncfusion .NET PDF library allows splitting a certain range of pages into a separate PDF document using the [SplitByRanges](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html#Syncfusion_Pdf_Parsing_PdfLoadedDocument_SplitByRanges_System_String_System_Int32_0__0___) method of the [PdfLoadedDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html) class.

 Refer to the following code example to split a range of pages.